Yolinux.com Tutorial

 This requires a NIS server.
 See the YoLinux.com NIS configuration tutorial.

-Requires the following Perl modules:
+Requires the Linux RPM package mod_perl and the following Perl modules:

 • ExtUtils-AutoInstall